We are delighted to announce that the comprehensive “The Routledge Companion to Marketing Research” was published on 28th June.

 Paul Laughlin is one of the contributing authors within this curated collection of both the latest research and hands-on commercial experience.
-The collection is focussed on how research for marketing has developed to meet the needs of today’s organisations.
+The collection is focused on how research for marketing has developed to meet the needs of today’s organisations.

 This single-volume reference provides an alternative to traditional marketing research methods handbooks, focusing entirely on the new and innovative methods and technologies that are transforming such research and practice.